brunojacobss/FTF-CommitHistory/README.md

 2. Run `npm install`
 3. Execute one of the available scripts

+You can also change the repository you want to track commits of in the constants.ts file.

 ## Available Scripts

 In the project directory, you can run: